AndrewJBateman/ionic-angular-news-app/README.md

 * TBD: side-bar with image at top and menu (same as tabs): news, categories, favorites, about.
 * TBD: Additional: settings with css color schemes (light/dark modes..)
-* TBD: news page shows world headlines using ion-cards.
-Card layout: image, source - title below.
+* News page shows world headlines using an ion-card list.
 Add share/favorite modal menu?
-Add menu at top to choose source?
 Show time as e.g. '2 minutes ago? etc.
-* TBD: news-detail page shows the selected news item in more detail with links to favourites
+* News-detail page shows the selected news item in more detail with links to favourites share buttons?
-* TBD: share buttons?
-* Categories: ion-segment used to show categories in a scrollable horizontal menu: Sport, Busines, Health, Technology, Science, General, Entertainment.
+* Categories page: ion-segment used to show categories in a scrollable horizontal menu: Sport, Busines, Health, Technology, Science, General, Entertainment.
-* TBD Search menu
+* TBD Search menu??

 ## Status & To-do list

 * Status: Working news api and side/tabs menu system.
 News and categories pages work.
 News can be selected using a news source menu.

-* To-do: Consider moving segments to News page.
+* To-do: Complete News page - work out how to highlight list item then remove eye page link.
+About page.
 News search facility? language menu?
 Consider how to choose country - user location? or menu? favourites.
-Complete About page.
-Create my own scss theme.
-Consider dark mode.
+Create my own scss themes with dark mode etc.

 ## Inspiration